Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

   * Also experimented with a modulerc.lua file for the partitions to show version aliases with more meaningful but longer names.

+  * Added an admin.list file to demo how a user could be warned of deprecated modules.

+  * Moved from LUMI-C etc. to C, G, D or L for the LUMI_PARTITION environment variable.

 Changes compared to design 0.1:

   * We rely on the Cray LMOD modules for the programming environment